 This is the maintenance schedule and associated service intervals for the Suzuki SV650 3rd Gen, made from 2016 onward.

 This maintenance schedule is for the Suzuki SV650 3rd Gen, made since 2016.
-In reality the 3rd gen was actually a warmed over Suzuki SVF650 Gladius, but with some all-important styling changes that were needed to convert the faithful.
+In reality the 3rd gen was actually a warmed over Suzuki SVF650 Gladius, but with some all-important styling changes that were needed to convert the faithful, along with some tech updates.

 This site has links for things like oil and spark plugs from which we earn a commission (which unfortunately nobody can save, not even us).
 If you appreciate this work, then please use those links.
 Thanks!